-Polio Australia is privileged to have four Parliamentary Patrons.
+Polio Australia is privileged to have five Parliamentary Patrons.
 Their bi-partisan support for our cause is vital as we endeavour to seek Federal funding for best-practice services for polio survivors across Australia.

 Mark Coulton, MP